 Legge: “Stillness, the ruler of movement.”
 We cannot act meaningfully until we can be perfectly still within action, identifying with the core of silent, unmoving consciousness that is at the heart of everything.
-There is a lengthy section from the Bhagavad Gita that is very relevant to this subject:

 Therefore the Sage travels all day yet never leaves his provision-cart.

 Legge: “Therefore a wise prince, marching the whole day, does not go far from his baggage wagons.”
-We must never leave the center of our existence–spirit-consciousness–however far we “travel” in our lifespan.
+We must never leave the center of our existence, spirit-consciousness, however far we “travel” in our lifespan.
 For that is the essence of our life, our very existence.
 To forget our selves in wandering through earthly life is to invite frustration, misery, decay, and death.

 In the midst of honor and glory, he lives leisurely, undisturbed.

 Legge: “Although he may have brilliant prospects to look at, he quietly remains (in his proper place), indifferent to them.”
 Unpleasant things at least have the advantage of causing us to withdraw into ourselves in defense and retain our independence and integrity.
-But pleasant things draw us outward into identification with them and forgetfulness of our true nature as the Tao.
-We literally lose ourselves in them.
+But pleasant things may draw us outward into identification with them and forgetfulness of our true nature as the Tao.
+We may literally lose ourselves in them.
 Great and wise, then, is the one who can live in the midst of glamor and glory, untouched and undisturbed by it.